datuchela/petlog/README.md

 # petLog todo

+1. [ ] Manage server-state on frontend using React Query
-1. [ ] log out when refresh token expires
+2. [ ] Log out when refresh token expires
-2. [ ] Implement real functionality when it comes to vaccinations
+3. [ ] Implement real functionality when it comes to vaccinations
-3. [ ] Change-up design
+4. [ ] Change-up design
-4. [ ] Show error messages in form
+5. [ ] Show error messages in form
-5. [x] Consider using Zustand as state manager (or something else)
+6. [x] Consider using Zustand as state manager (or something else)
-6. [ ] Make client state always up-to-date as well as bug-free !!!!important
+7. [x] Make client state always up-to-date as well as bug-free !!!!important